mv1742/Wiki_Bias/README.md

 # Wiki_Bias

 # Introduction
 Wiki_Bias is a tool to quantify the bias in of Wikipedia articles.
-I use Wikipedia to capture trends.

 # Motivation
-Wikipediaias a convenient platform to access information.
+Wikipedia ia a convenient platform to access information.
 In a chaotic world with information wars and different schools of thought, Wikipedia needs a metric to quantify the bias of its articles.

 # What does my project do?
-Supported Queries
+Calculate different metrics for bias using articles references and edits.

 # Data Source
 ~30 GB Wikipedia?